GoyWebdesign/codelights/readme.txt

 = 1.0.9 =
 * New: Opacity slider for all color fields
 * Updated: Font Awesome to the latest 4.5.0 version
+* Fixed: Assets loading for standalone CL version (with no SiteOrigin Editor enabled)
+* Fixed: Testimonial quotes symbol now is always properly loaded

 = 1.0.8 =
-* New: Added the new Review element
+* New: Added the new Testimonial element
 * New: The plugin now is fully translatable
 * New: Added Russian localization (ru_RU)
 * Fixed: Interactive text Safari transition fix